DEA Clarifies Cannabinoids Legality

 The Drug Enforcement Agency released an internal directive regarding the presence of cannabinoids in products and materials made form the Cannabis plant this week.
 In essence the directive of guidance for staff and field agents in the department clarified the (already understood by many in the hemp industry) position that cannabinoids are in fact NOT illegal of themselves and that it depends upon the legal source of the product those cannabiniods are in which determines if that product falls in or outside of the Controlled Substances Act.
 The directive states:

 "Products and materials that are made from the cannabis plant and which fall outside the CSA definition of marijuana are not controlled under the CSA.
 Such products may accordingly be sold and otherwise distributed throughout the United States without restriction under the CSA or its implementing regulations.
 The mere presence of cannabinoids is not itself dispositive as to whether a substance is within the scope of the CSA;"

-Legal Grey Area?
+What is CBD Oil's Legal Grey Area?

 Articles and websites across the nation over the past years such as a top searched article on Google on the subject from the Bookings Institute dated back to originate back in February 2017 have stated a legal "gray area", or go as far to state with authority that all CBD products are federally illegal without having understood how legal hemp products containing naturally occurring CBD fit into the legality equation.

 The "gray area" is actually quite clear and always has been if you just read and interpret federal code properly, especially not forgetting to read section 7606 of the 2014 US Farm Bill and the 2004 Hemp Industries Association vs DEA court decision.
 The agency who regulates and oversees Controlled Substances has now stated the mere presence of CBD in a product does not make it illegal.

 WHO says CBD has a Good Safety Profile